How to Reset Your Nervous System After Trauma

 However, there’s a lot of variability in how people respond to trauma, as well as their process of healing from trauma.
 Trauma may cause short-term effects that can last for a few days or weeks or long-term effects on someone’s well-being that might take even years to resolve.

-In this article, we’ll discuss the types and signs of trauma, how it affects the nervous system, and how you can restore balance.
+In this article, we’ll discuss the types and signs of trauma, how it affects the nervous system, and how to reset your nervous system after trauma.

-Re-origin offers a brain retraining program that helps you learn to regulate your own nervous system and resolve emotional dysregulation.
-To take the first step in recovery from your trauma, try our free demo today.
+re-origin offers a brain retraining program that helps you learn to regulate your nervous system and resolve emotional dysregulation, whether from chronic health issues or trauma.
+To take the first step in your recovery, learn more about the re-origin program.

 What is Trauma?